thecartercenter/nemo/docs/production-setup/bionic/production-setup.md

 you should see the text "Active: active (running)" in the output.
 If something went wrong, there will be some log output that will help you determine the issue.

+### Enable log rotation

+This will prevent your log files from becoming too large.

+    sudo nano /etc/logrotate.conf

+Add the following lines at the bottom of that file:

+    /home/deploy/elmo/current/log/*.log {
+      daily
+      missingok
+      rotate 7
+      compress
+      delaycompress
+      notifempty
+      copytruncate
+    }

+### Upgrade and clean up

+The following command will upgrade and clean up your installed packages.
+Sometimes `autoremove` is helpful if you run low on disk space.

+    sudo apt update && sudo apt upgrade -y && sudo apt autoremove -y

 ### Check out the site!

 You should now be able to visit https://yourdomain.example.org in your browser (replace with your real domain name).